OldAl/tuts4pyside/README.md

 ###PySide Newbie Tutorials

 The following are small examples for real newbies:

-    about box    - shows about box with os information. show licence - reads and displays licence information. quit prog    - provides additional button to close program. combine bits - combines all of the above into a coherent small program
+''1. about box    - shows about box with os information.
+''2. show licence - reads and displays licence information.
+''3. quit prog    - provides additional button to close program.
+''4. combine bits - combines all of the above into a coherent small program ''5. truss - solves statically determinate truss, almost real problem.

-The following is an example that shows how a Python code can be developed separately from its GUI.
+The last item of the list develops Python code separately from its GUI.

-    truss        - solves statically determinate trusses, a gui example for an almost real type of problems.